All the Wrong Clues for the Right Solution: Plot

 Meanwhile, Mimi successfully seduces Yummy who learns of her true intent and drops down in a faint.
 On his way to unconsciousness, he reveals the existence of a daughter and that he'll leave everything to her.

 Wai tells Yoho of her relationship with Yummy.
 During their conversation, Yoho receives a phone call from Inspector Robin who tells him that Yummy is in the hospital.
 Yoho follows Wai to the hospital and finds that Capone's henchmen are also looking for Yummy.
 Yoho decides to try and spirit Yummy out of the hospital.
 Unfortunately, he is ambushed and Wai is kidnapped by an unknown party.

 Capone receives a phone call from a woman claiming she has Wai and that he must come up with the ransom to rescue Wai if he wants Yummy's assets.
 After they disconnect, the woman is revealed to be Yummy's wife.
 It is then revealed further that it is a huge scam as Yummy, Yummy's wife and also his daughter are a family of professional swindlers.
 As well, Yoho was already privy to all of this but didn't uncover their identities because he wanted to find out about Yummy's swindling scheme.
 Yoho partners up with Yummy for a second scheme, to swindle the four heads of the four families.
 With Yummy's agreement, Yoho then sets up the four heads of the four families.

-Both Capone and the fours heads of the four families arrive at the appointed place at the same time.
+Both Capone and the four heads of the four families arrive at the appointed place at the same time.
 After a shoot-out, Inspector Robin appears with a troop of policemen and arrests everyone.
-The random is collected but as both bags are deposited into a police cruiser, it is driven away by Yoho.
+The ransom is collected but as both bags are deposited into a police cruiser, it is driven away by Yoho.
 Inspector Robin and Capone give chase but only Inspector Robin makes it to the pier where Yummy and his family are waiting for Yoho.
 Yoho hands over the ransom to Yummy.
 In an apparent betrayal, Yoho and Inspector Robin shoot each other while Yummy takes the opportunity to escape with his family and ransom.
-After the boat takes off, Yoho and Inspector Robin get up unharmed and Yummy finds the random is actually worthless paper.
+After the boat takes off, Yoho and Inspector Robin get up unharmed and Yummy finds the ransom is actually worthless paper.
 Yoho and Inspector Robin then take off with the real money to Paris.